- EU legislation

 In addition to the above, prepacked products must also display all the relevant information specified in Articles 9 and 10 of Regulation (EU) No. 1169/2011 on the provision of food information to consumers.

-The Regulation also permits the provision of the following information on a voluntary basis, provided that it is clear, unambiguous and verifiable:
+Regulation (EU) No 1379/2013 also permits the provision of the following information on a voluntary basis, provided that it is clear, unambiguous and verifiable:

 Voluntary information must not be displayed to the detriment of the space available for mandatory information on the marking or labelling.